tekmez/Visitra-App/docs/PRD.md

 - Users should be able to manage their places with various filtering options.

 ## User Requirements
+- Users should be able to register and login using their email and password
+- Users should be able to authenticate using their Google or Apple accounts
+- Users should be able to reset their password if forgotten
 - Users should be able to add new places through the application.
 - Users should be able to upload photos for the places they add.
 - Users should be able to take notes about the places.